snasirzadeh/devops-scenario/docs/06-architectural-decisions.md

 ## 1. Debian 13 as the Linux implementation

 The project requires Linux but does not mandate a distribution.
-Debian 13 (Trixie) was selected because it provides a minimal installation, stable package management, systemd, LVM, and the packages required by the project.
+I selected Debian 13 (Trixie) instead of another operating system because Debian is a widely used Linux distribution, I have more experience administering it, and it has been stable and trouble-free in my previous work.
+It also provides a minimal installation, reliable package management, systemd, LVM, and all the packages required by this project.

-## 2. Two virtual machines

-Two independent VMs are used so the web service can fail over when the primary VM shuts down or its Docker service fails.
-Running two containers on one VM would not protect the service from a VM or OS failure.

-## 3. LVM and a separate `/var/lib`
+## 2. LVM and a separate `/var/lib`

 The OS and data disks use LVM.
 Docker stores its runtime data under `/var/lib/docker`, so mounting the second disk at `/var/lib` prevents Docker data from consuming the root filesystem.

-## 4. Nginx Alpine as the web-server implementation
+## 3. Nginx Alpine as the web-server implementation

-The project requires a lightweight Dockerized web server but does not require Nginx.
-This implementation selects `nginx:1.31.4-alpine` because it combines a small Alpine base with a production web server.
+The project requires a lightweight Dockerized web server but does not mandate a specific product.
+I selected Nginx because I have used it extensively and have more experience configuring, securing, monitoring, and troubleshooting it than other web servers.
+Using a familiar product reduces configuration mistakes and makes operational problems faster to diagnose.

-## 5. Non-root container user

-The image creates the `debian` user and runs Nginx as that user on port 8080.
-Host port 80 is mapped to container port 8080 because a non-root process does not bind directly to a privileged port.

-## 6. Host bind mounts

-The HTML, Nginx configuration, and logs are bind-mounted from the host.
-Website content and configuration can therefore be changed without rebuilding the image, and these files remain when a container is recreated.
+Nginx is also well suited to this project because it serves static content efficiently, has straightforward configuration, supports reverse proxying if the application grows, and runs with a small resource footprint.
+The `nginx:1.31.4-alpine` image combines those capabilities with a compact base image, which reduces image size and unnecessary packages.
+Other web servers could satisfy the requirements, but Nginx provides the best balance of familiarity, simplicity, performance, and maintainability for this deployment.

-## 7. Systemd for automation
+## 4. Systemd for automation

 Systemd path, service, and timer units manage SSH-key synchronization and daily monitoring.
 This uses the operating system's existing service manager and keeps execution and logs visible through systemd.

-## 8. Keepalived for failover
+## 5. Keepalived for failover

 Keepalived provides a virtual IP shared by the two nodes.
 Node 1 is preferred, and Node 2 takes over when Node 1 shuts down or its local web-service health check fails.

-## 9. Layered host hardening

-SSH restrictions, Fail2ban, and iptables provide separate protection layers.
-SSH limits remote access, Fail2ban responds to repeated authentication failures, and iptables controls traffic reaching each host.